istvanszasz99/istvanszasz99/README.md

-# 🤵 Istvan Szasz
+# 🤵 Istvan Zoltan Szasz

-I’m a 25 years old Junior Full-Stack Developer from Hungary.
-Currently graduating as Computer Science Engineer at Óbuda University, with a strong focus on React and Full-Stack Development.
+I’m a 25 years old Junior Front-End Developer from Hungary.
+Currently graduated as a Computer Science Engineer at Óbuda University, with a strong focus on React and Front-End Development.

 3+ years of experience in software engineering.
 Experienced in developing and deploying web applications, utilizing a variety of programming languages and frameworks.

-I am seeking a Full Stack Developer role in a dynamic and collaborative team where I can learn and grow while contributing to the development of high-quality web applications.
+I am seeking a Web Developer role in a dynamic and collaborative team where I can learn and grow while contributing to the development of high-quality web applications.

 In my spare time, I actively learning web development from courses and books to expand my knowledge.